dieselfox1/fincommerce/docs/block-development/tutorials/integrating-protection-checkout-block.md

 The FinCommerce Checkout block uses the [Store API](/docs/apis/store-api/) for processing orders, which provides a secure, unauthenticated API for customer-facing functionality.
 To integrate protection mechanisms like CAPTCHA or fraud detection, you'll need to:

-1. **Render your protection element** in the checkout block using WordPress block filters
+1. **Render your protection element** in the checkout block using finpress block filters
 2. **Handle client-side validation** using the checkout data store
 3. **Validate on the server-side** using the Store API authentication hooks